JonathanAWhite/OpenCV2-Python-Tutorials/source/py_tutorials/py_core/py_optimization/py_optimization.rst

 Default Optimization in OpenCV
 ================================

 Many of the OpenCV functions are optimized using SSE2, AVX etc. It contains unoptimized code also.
-So if our system support these features, we should exploit them (almost all modern day processors support them).
+So if our system supports these features, we should exploit them (almost all modern day processors support them).
 It is enabled by default while compiling.
 So OpenCV runs the optimized code if it is enabled, else it runs the unoptimized code.
 You can use **cv2.useOptimized()** to check if it is enabled/disabled and **cv2.setUseOptimized()** to enable/disable it.
 Let's see a simple example.
 ::

     # check if optimization is enabled